mariha/be-neutral/README.md

 1. Run `mvn clean install` to build your application
 1. Start application with `java -jar target/be-neutral-1.0-SNAPSHOT.jar server config.yml`
 1. To check that the application is running enter url `http://localhost:8080/api/v1/`
+1. You can find api documentation at `http://localhost:8080/api/v1/swagger`

 Health Check
 -------------------